-The NCLT has its Principal Bench in New Delhi and 15 other Benches across India.
-The NCLAT has a single bench, in New Delhi (although there are proposals to set up additional benches across the Country).
+The NCLT has its Principal Bench in New Delhi and 15 other Benches across India.17 The NCLAT has its Principal Bench in New Delhi and one other Bench in Chennai.

 All proceedings pending before the BIFR and the AAIFR, constituted under the Sick Industrial Companies (Special Provisions) Act, 1985 (which was also repealed in 2016)), stand abated, although the concerned company in respect of which such proceeding stands abated, has the liberty of initiating fresh proceedings before the NCLT under the Insolvency and Bankruptcy Code, 2016.